-ABI opposes the establishment of health care benefit mandates that require lowa employers to contribute to the health insurance premium cost for full and part-time employees.
-ABI further opposes mandates requiring specific state coverages and mandates beyond those required by the PPACA.
+ABI opposes the establishment of health care benefit mandates which require lowa employers to contribute to the health insurance premium cost for full and part-time employees.
+Because employers are in the best position to determine what health care benefits they can afford and that serve the needs of their employees, ABI further opposes mandates requiring employers to cover specific services, providers and products beyond those required by the federal law.